Brandon Streeter

-Brandon Streeter (born January 1, 1977) is an American football coach and former player who was most recently the offensive coordinator and quarterbacks coach at Clemson University.
+Brandon Streeter (born January 1, 1977) is an American football coach and former player who is an offensive analyst at the University of Georgia.
+He previously served as the offensive coordinator and quarterbacks coach at Clemson University.
 He had previously served as an assistant coach at the University of Richmond, Liberty University and Charleston Southern University.

 Streeter played college football at Clemson University as a quarterback from 1995 to 1999 and has been an assistant coach at Clemson since 2015, having served as quarterbacks coach and recruiting coordinator from 2015 to 2019 and passing game coordinator and quarterbacks coach from 2020 to 2021.

 Playing career

 Streeter was a two-year starter at quarterback for Gettysburg Area High School, where he threw for more than 4,000 yards in his career and led the Warriors to two appearances in the district championship game.
 He was named to the 1995 Big 33 Football Classic all-star game.

 He played at Clemson from 1996 to 1999.
 He started the final two seasons of his college career, scoring the only touchdown in the Tigers appearance in the 1999 Peach Bowl.